ofzlo/ofzlo/README.md

 ### Hi there.
 I'm Yoorhim 👋
 🏫 I'm an M.S. student in <strong>Department of Immersive Media Engineering</strong> at Sungkyunkwan University.

 🔥 I enjoy sharing and growing together.
-Additionally, I aim to contribute to creating a society where artificial intelligence can coexist harmoniously with humans.
-Currently, I'm interested in <Strong>Multimodal learning, Parameter efficient learning, and Sensor fusion</strong>.
+Additionally, I am interested in learning how robots think in the real world 🌍.
+Currently, My research focuses on <Strong>Multimodal learning with touch, representation learning, and robot perception</strong>.

 #### ✨ Experience
 🤹 Extracurricular Activity